 Our body interprets all stress as stress.
-It does not distinguish a physiological stress from a physical stress.
-It responds to stress, anxiety and fear with some level of fight or flight.
+It does not distinguish physiological stress from physical stress.
+It responds to stress, anxiety, and fear with some level of fight or flight.
 When this happens we store belly fat.

 If you're dealing with ongoing stress or anxiety in your personal life, at work or really anytime, your cortisol levels are inflated more.
 Your body is already perceiving some level of "fight or flight" and probably responding by storing a little belly fat already.

 When you add caffeine, you're adding fuel to the cortisol fire, inflating it even more.

 Adding caffeine to a life that is already coping with stress, anxiety or fear will add belly fat.

 I'm sensitive to this subject, so if you're dealing with chronic stress or anxiety please don't interpret this as some sort of lecture that you've done something wrong, or that you're deliberately trying to sabotage your body.
 That's not at all what I'm saying.

 Rather. cutting out caffeine can help tremendously.
 It may not resolve stress or anxiety entirely, but it certainly will help.